yauheniya-ai/quantum-computing-agent/README.md

 - Quantum circuit execution and simulation (Qiskit + Qiskit Aer)
 - Automatic visualization: circuit diagram, histogram, Bloch sphere

+## How It Works

+1. **Prompt:** You provide a natural language instruction (e.g., "Apply a Hadamard gate", "Apply an X gate to the qubit", or "Create a Bell state with two qubits").
+2. **AI Reasoning:** The agent uses OpenAI GPT to interpret the instruction.
+3. **Quantum Execution:** The agent builds and runs the quantum circuit with Qiskit.
+Currently available predefined circuits include: Hadamard (hadamard), Pauli-X gate (x_gate), Bell state (bell), double Hadamard (hh), and RY rotation (ry).
+4. **Visualization:** The agent saves and displays the quantum circuit, the measurement results, and the qubit state on the Bloch sphere.

 ## Requirements

 - Python 3.9+